matsu911/ckeditor5-phoenix/README.md

   ]
 ```

+3. Add license key to your preset or environment variable.
+See [Providing the License Key 🗝️](#providing-the-license-key-) section for details.

 ### 🏠 Self-hosted

 Bundle CKEditor 5 with your application for full control over assets and configuration.
 Recommended for advanced users or those with custom builds.